 The machine fills itself with empty cases then takes them and seals them fully automatically without requiring the presence of an operator.
 A fully-auto process won’t make you run faster but rather at the same speed with better performance.
 The “Virtuo + ACF” is IMPACK’s fully auto packer, and the only 100% fully automatic folder-gluer packer that exists on the market for both corrugated and carton boards.

 The answer to this question is far from an easy “one-size-fits-all” response.

 It all depends on your product mix, type of production, box configuration, individual needs and a set of intertwined factors.

-A packing help station under the manual category is usually the default choice clients go for when there’s not much thought or analysis being factored into the decision making process.
+A Collecting Table (manual packing) is usually the default choice clients go for when there’s not much thought or analysis being factored into the decision making process.

 At this stage, clients would have usually tried everything to increase their folder-gluer productivity without investing but their folder-gluer has hit its maximum potential.

 You see, no matter how much you organize your workflows, standardize your machine setups and optimize your production sequences, there will come a point where your folder-gluer will hit maximum speed and there’s nothing you can do to make that machine run faster without additional solutions.

 Hence, the first step a client would take is adding a packing help/aid to their traditional manual packing process such as a Collecting Table.
 And this decision is very often done under the thought process of “everyone else has it, so let’s buy it.”

 No questions asked.